jahangir2526/oci-minutes-demo/NET-100A-VCN/README.md

-# NET-100A-VCN : Create VCN resources from Console
+# NET-100A-VCN : Create VCN resources using OCI Console

 ## Overview

-Create VCN resources from console (2xSL, 2xRT, IGW, NATGW), add firewall & route rules.
+This demo will create a VCN with 2xSL, 2xRT, IGW, NATGW **using console** and later add firewall & route rules.

 ## Architecture